nfogh/qconn-extension/README.md

 The current host and port of QNX can also be set by clicking on the statusbar
 ![Status bar](resources/images/statusbar.png)

+## Contributing
+Contributions to this extension are much welcome.

+To develop and test the extension, the VMWare image downloadable from the QNX website is used.
+It contains a QNX image v 6.3 running qconn.
+Thus, the extension is tested with that version.

+For performance reasons, the extension tries as much as possible to use the native qconn protocol.

+However, given the fact that we can basically spawn a root shell on the target and remote control that, the options are practically limitless as to what can be done :)

+The QNX documentation has helped quite a bit with deciphering the output coming from qconn.
+However, there has also been a lot of guesswork involved with reverse engineering the protocol :)

+## qConn package
+Connection to qconn is done using the qConn npm package (https://www.npmjs.com/package/qconn).
+The development of that library goes hand-in-hand with the development of this extension.

+## Thanks
+Thanks goes out to https://github.com/zayfod/qcl for initial hints on how to interface with qconn.

 ## Release Notes